Enter to win a $5,000 scholarship.

-The summer will be over before you know it, and parents across the country will be moving their teens into their college dorms.
+It won’t be long before parents across the country are moving their teens into their college dorms.

 If you’re one of those parents, you’re probably looking for all the help you can get to prepare for the big move.
-Here, parents who’ve been through the freshman move share what they wish they knew before they helped their kid move into college.
+Before you make your college packing list, check out this advice from parents who’ve been through the freshman move.

-Olsen also recommends taking a tally of what your child is bringing into a roommate situation.
+Maria Leonard Olsen, a mom and author of 50 After 50—Reframing the Next Chapter of Your Life, suggests taking a tally of what your student is bringing into a roommate situation.
 This is especially important if everyone is contributing shared items like kitchenware, rugs, lamps, and furniture.
-She says, “It’s helpful to photograph or record whose items are whose, so during move-out there’s less confusion.”

 3. Make Carrying as Easy as Possible

-For items that you have to box, avoid filling your boxes to the brim and making them too heavy.
-Remember, you’re the one doing the lifting during this move.
-You also might want to bring your own wheeled bins or a dolly.
-Many schools do supply them, but there’s no guarantee one will be available when you pull up to campus.
-Wheeling your kid’s stuff from the parking lot to the dorm is much more preferable to carrying every single box, bag and mini fridge separately.
+For items that require a box, avoid filling your boxes to the brim and making them too heavy—you’ll probably be the one doing the heavy lifting.
+You can also bring your own wheeled bins or a dolly.
+Many schools supply them, but there’s no guarantee one will be available when you pull up to campus.
+Wheeling your kid’s stuff from the parking lot to the dorm is much easier than carrying every box, bag, and mini fridge separately.

 5. Pack Food

-You might have plans to have a fun lunch and explore life around the campus that day, but Jedeikin advises you not count on it.
-“There will be way more to do than you expect, and it will be easier to just take a 10-minute lunch break and continue working through the day.
-You can go out to dinner later and really celebrate.”
+You might have plans to have a fun lunch and explore life around campus that day, but Jedeikin says you shouldn’t count on it.
+“There will be way more to do than you expect, and it will be easier to just take a 10-minute lunch break and continue working through the day.”

 6. Figure Out Health Care Providers

-Dad and author Nathaniel Turner found out the hard way the importance of knowing your health care options.
+Dad Nathaniel Turner found out the hard way just how important it is for your child to know their health care options.
 “We had a few experiences where the cost of medical care was extraordinarily expensive because the care our son received was outside the network.
-So I definitely recommend finding the health care professionals who will be covered before an emergency comes up.
-[I] wish I had done that from day one.”
-After you do this research and before move-in day, set aside time to explain your insurance coverage and best options to your kid.
+So I definitely recommend finding the health care professionals who will be covered before an emergency comes up.”

 7. Choose a National Bank